R0cker77/SchedulingAlgorithms/README.md

  <br />
 side notes:
 All alogrithms are Non Preemptive. <br />
-In round robin the quantim time as defualt is 5.
+In round robin the quantum time as defualt is 5.

 Live demo on replit:
 https://replit.com/@odyhayek/Scheduling-Algorithms#main.py